OpenInternet/saferjourno/content/case-studies/index.en.md

 The attackers were able to gain access to his account because the journalist had not enabled a security feature of Signal called Registration Lock.
 Once Registration Lock is set up it will ask you to set up a PIN number.
 This number will be required for all future registrations of an account on new devices.

+(While Signal allows you to hide your phone number, it will only conceal the number from people you are communicating with.
+Even if your number is hidden from other users, it is still vulnerable to this type of attack.
+Registration Lock is the only solid mitigation for it.)

 **Source: Vice Motherboard, 2022**

 <div class="faq">